 Explore the intersections between the post-war traditions of modern art and avant-garde poetry.

 This is a practical course for people interested in developing their skills in either art forms, alongside furthering their understanding of experimental poetry and contemporary art; the onus will be on how these great moments in modern art and poetry can enrich writing and art-making, rather than dense historical analysis.
-Over the weekend we will focus on:
+Over the course we will look at:

 The Sound Poem